-Let the brown butter cool completely before adding to the rest of the ingredients.
+- Let the brown butter cool completely before adding it to the rest of the ingredients.
 Hot butter can cook the eggs thus ruining the entire recipe!

-To properly dissolve the sugar, whisk it with the wet ingredients along with the mashed overripe bananas.
+- To properly dissolve the sugar, whisk it with the wet ingredients along with the mashed bananas.
 This is what I always do when making cakes and muffins.

 Tips for a successful Banana Bread

 - Use room temperature ingredients, including sour cream and eggs.
 Bring it out from the fridge 1 hour before baking.
-Using cold ingredients can result to a flat and dense cake.
+Using cold ingredients can result in a flat and dense cake.

 - Do not overmix the batter.
 Overmixing can result in a denser, chewy cake.

-- To avoid overbaking, test doneness of the cake at around 50mins.
-If skewer doesn't come out clean, bake for a couple of more minutes.
+- To avoid overbaking, test the doneness of the cake at around 50mins.
+If the toothpick doesn't come out clean, bake for a couple of more minutes.
 Mine was done at about 53 minutes.
-Let it cool completely before removing from the loaf pan.
+Let it cool completely before removing it from the loaf pan.

 - Make it into muffins.
 This recipe yields 12-14 muffins.
 Line the muffin tin with liners or wipe/spray with vegetable oil before pouring the batter.
 Bake for 20-25 minutes at 350f/180c.

 - Make it into a round cake for birthdays or special occasions.
-Grease a 9 inch round cake pan with vegetable oil and line with a parchment paper.
+Grease a 9-inch round cake pan with vegetable oil and line it with parchment paper.
 Bake for 50-60 minutes at 350f/180c.
 Let it cool then frost if preferred.
 Try it with my small batch cream cheese frosting.
 It will be so good!

 - Add walnuts or semi-sweet chocolate chips.
-Fold it in the batter or sprinkle on top.
+Fold it in the batter or sprinkle it on top.

 A good substitute for sour cream is unsweetened yogurt (plain/greek) and buttermilk (store-bought or homemade).
 Use full fat for a moist cake texture.